Texts | Christofer Sandin

 Terminal: npm

 Working in the terminal with web development, you’ll likely be running into Node and the Node Package Manager (npm) sooner or later.
-This is a standardized way to install and utilize JavaScript-based software, and this is a summary of some useful commands.
+It’s a standardized way to install and use JavaScript-based software — here’s a summary of some useful commands.

 Packages can be installed globally or per project.